sseering/book/en/moving_around.md

 ---+--------------+------+----------+---------+--------------+--------------
 ```

-The asterisk (\*) in the above is sometimes called a wildcard or a glob.
+The asterisk (\*) in the above optional argument "\*.txt" is sometimes called a wildcard or a glob.
 It lets us match anything.
 You could read the glob "\*.txt" as "match any filename, so long as it ends with '.txt' "

 Nu also uses modern globs as well, which allow you access to deeper directories.